 My desired audience is those who still aspire to greatness.
 The path to greatness or mastery is never ending and, even though we realize this, we continue the walk.
-My advice to those on the path is to beware of the poisonous traps put out by the underachiever who tells you it’s not worth the effort and the enabler who tells you that you are already “good enough” so why try harder?
+My advice to those on the path is to beware of the poisonous traps put out by the underachiever who tells you it’s not worth the effort.
+Beware the enabler who tells you that “you are already good enough, so why try harder?”

 This nation was not founded and built on the idea of mediocrity or “good enough”.
 When you consider the Empire State Building, Mt.
 Rushmore, the Hoover Dam, and the Golden Gate Bridge imagine how different the face of our nation would be if those who built them took the advice of the underachiever and the enabler.

 Every person moves down the path of greatness at their own pace.
 The key is to stay on the path and keep moving forward.
 When someone tells you that it’s not worth the effort or that you can stop now because you are ‘good enough’ understand that they have already given up themselves.
 Resist the temptation to settle for ‘C’ student status.
 Achievement requires effort, dedication and sacrifice.
 Don’t make the target bigger so it’s easier to hit, make the target smaller and continue to improve.

 Latest posts by Professor Paul Markel (see all)

 - Is the M&P Shield from Smith & Wesson Accurate Enough for Fighting? - May 21st, 2023